 Addiction is a serious public health issue in this country and around the world.
-In prior years, there was little to no understanding regarding substance and alcohol use disorders.
-This coupled with the social stigma attached to those struggling with addiction had left most addicts and alcoholics without access to the medical care that they needed.
+This, coupled with the social stigma attached to those struggling with addiction, have left most people with substance abuse disorders without access to needed medical care.

 Table of Contents